 Spam-generating survey and competition sites

 The sites listed below do have genuine prizes, but with a tiny chance of winning.
-They will generate spam email, junk mail and phone calls, and in my opinion are a waste of your time.
+If you tick the boxes when entering prize draws, they will generate spam email, junk mail and phone calls, and in my opinion are a waste of your time.